UK National Emergency: CHILDREN AT RISK

 http://www.un.org/ga/search/view_doc.asp?symbol=CRC/C/OPSC/GBR/CO/1

-Problems related to marital/relationship breakdowns, learning difficulties, manageable or temporary mental health problems, adult-abuse, are all, most successfully addressed via Family Support (which is a Human Right), education, therapy & mediation, and without forcing already disturbed children into repeatedly and instinctively, trying to form bonds with a series of strangers, while suffering the grief of separation.
+Problems related to marital/relationship breakdowns, learning difficulties, manageable or temporary mental health problems, adult-abuse, are all, most successfully addressed via Family Support, education, therapy & mediation, and without forcing already disturbed children into repeatedly and instinctively, trying to form bonds with a series of strangers, while suffering the grief of separation.

-Every child taken into care, needs a system of therapeutic support to address any damages they have suffered, most especially, bereavement counselling, as it is a fact that children grieve even, after the loss of connection with abusive or negligent parents and need help to understand that authority actions were in the child's best interests and/or that they were suffering abuse at home; contact with non-abusive extended family is also, a vital necessity.
+Every child taken into care, needs a system of therapeutic support to address any damages they have suffered, most especially, bereavement counselling.
+Children grieve even, after the loss of connection with abusive or negligent parents and need help to understand that authority actions are in the child's best interests and/or that they were suffering abuse at home; contact with non-abusive extended family is also, a vital necessity.

 A 'minor' human being?

 A complete re-evaluation of the CHILD is required if British society is to genuinely improve the psychology and learning of future generations.
-Damage has been done, and the legacy continues unabated while ever, authorities and public alike, are encouraged to bury the issues and the crimes, as a 'minor' concern.
-This extends to government actions too i.e. Economic policies such as 'austerity' get rolled out regardless of foreseeable detrimental impacts on children - the term 'minor' is relied on to justify ignoring those impacts as 'unimportant' and 'insignificant' factors that otherwise, would severely limit any such policy.
+Damage has been done, and the legacy continues unabated while ever, authorities and public alike, are encouraged to bury the issues and the crimes, as a 'minor concern'.
+This extends to government actions too i.e. Economic policies such as 'austerity' get rolled out regardless of foreseeable detrimental impacts on children - the term 'minor' is relied on to legally 'justify' ignoring those impacts as 'unimportant' and 'insignificant' factors that otherwise, would severely limit any such policy.

 Austerity and poverty in general, amount to very severe levels of present & future emotional & physical risks against every child in every nation, and Britain, being a country led by a social hierarchy that has historically profited from imposing poverty at home & abroad, unto this very day.

-There is absolutely nothing 'minor' about a child, they are every one, a VERY IMPORTANT PERSON/VIP and need to be treated with the utmost respect and given every consideration toward their rights, safety, and well being:
+There is absolutely nothing 'minor' about a child, they are as developing human beings, VERY IMPORTANT PEOPLE/VIPs, who need to be treated with the utmost respect and given every consideration toward their rights, safety, and well being:

-The current legal definition 'minor' as applies to a child, needs to be erased - the word 'minor' reflects an antiquated, inhumane judgement against children and has an all-pervasive, negating, subliminal impact on social-conscience and how children are generally perceived by the general public.
+The current legal definition 'minor' as applies to a child, needs to be erased - the word 'minor' reflects an antiquated, inhumane judgement against children.
+The very word 'minor' covertly imposes a subliminal, all-pervasive, negative 'spell' on social-conscience and greatly compromises how children are perceived by authority and the general public.

 Until Britain has stringent Child Protection Directives in place in line with those established by the United Nations and EU, no child in Britain is truly safe and justice is merely, at the discretion of individuals employed in local authorities: